kinestetika/MetaErg/README.md

 >metaerg --contig_file contig-file.fna --database_dir /path/to/metaerg-databases/

+Metaerg needs 40-45 min for annotation of a 4 Mb genome on a desktop computer.

 ## Module 2.
 Automated creation of the search databases
 (Development of this module is complete)
 * Creation of the diamond and blastn databases for bacterial and archaeal RNA and protein genes using ncbi datasets and gtdbtk.